Sibel Edmonds

-Sibel Deniz Edmonds is a former contract translator for the Federal Bureau of Investigation (FBI) and the founder and editor-in-chief of the independent news website NewsBud.
+Sibel Edmonds is a former contract translator for the Federal Bureau of Investigation (FBI) and the founder and editor-in-chief of the independent news website NewsBud.

 The FBI hired her as a translator shortly after 9/11 but fired her after less than seven months.
 She identified herself as a whistleblower and challenged her termination; however, the courts dismissed her lawsuit for wrongful termination because the FBI would need to disclose privileged information.
 She accused a colleague of covering up illicit activity involving Turkish nationals, alleged serious security breaches and cover-ups and that intelligence had been deliberately suppressed, endangering national security.
-Following her accusations, the US attorney-general imposed a state secrets privilege order on her, which prevents her from revealing more information about the FBI.
-The PEN American Center awarded her the PEN/Newman's Own First Amendment Award in 2006 for her claims.
+Following her accusations, the US attorney -general imposed a state secrets privilege order on her, which prevents her from revealing more information about the FBI.
+The PEN American Center awarded her the PEN/Newman's Own First Amendment Award in 2006.
 She published a memoir in March 2012, titled Classified Woman – The Sibel Edmonds Story.

-In 2004, Sibel Edmonds founded and published the Boiling Frogs Post, an online media site that claims to offer nonpartisan investigative journalism.
-In 2016 as editor-in-chief Sibel expanded and founded NewsBud independent news media with associates, partnered with BFP.
+In 2004, Sibel Edmonds founded and published the Boiling Frogs Post, an online media site that states it offers nonpartisan investigative journalism.
+In 2016 as editor-in-chief Sibel expanded and founded NewsBud independent news media outlet, with associates and partnered with BFP.

-Early life and education
+Early life, family and education

 The daughter of an Iranian Azerbaijani father and Turkish mother, Edmonds lived in Iran and then Turkey before coming to the United States as a student in 1988.
 Fluent in Azerbaijani, Turkish, Persian and English, Edmonds earned her bachelor's degree in criminal justice and psychology from George Washington University and her master's in public policy and international commerce from George Mason University.

+In 1992, at age 22, she married Matthew Edmonds, a retail-technology consultant from Virginia.